Lock in a 5.9% Yield (That’s Still Growing) by April 28

 While many of its peers were cutting their dividends, Enterprise Products Partners was raising its payout to investors.
 As a matter of fact, the partnership has increased its cash distribution every quarter since the summer of 2004.
 That’s 59 consecutive quarterly distribution hikes!
 (Source: “Distribution Payments,” Enterprise Products Partners L.P., last accessed April 9, 2019.)

 Just think about that for a second.
-During that period, we had a serious financial crisis and a huge crash in oil and gas prices, but every three months, EPD stock investors received a bigger distribution check in the mail.
+During a period of serious financial crisis and a huge crash in oil and gas prices, every three months, EPD stock investors received a bigger distribution check in the mail.

 And if you are worried about whether those continuous payout increases are sustainable, a look at the partnership’s latest earnings report should be reassuring.

 In the fourth quarter of 2018, Enterprise Products Partners L.P. generated $1.5 billion in distributable cash flow, providing 1.5-times coverage for the $0.435 per share of cash distribution paid for the period.

 In other words, the cash generated from EPD’s operations for distribution purposes was 50% more than what was needed to cover the actual payout.
 (Source: “Enterprise Reports Record 2018 Results,” Enterprise Products Partners L.P., January 31, 2019.)

 Looking at the full-year results, things were equally solid.
 In 2018, EPD generated a whopping $6.0 billion in distributable cash flow.
 That amount of money allowed the partnership to achieve a distribution coverage ratio of around 1.6 times for the year, a very commendable figure in the world of high-yield MLPs.